-Julian studied Law at Exeter University and qualified as a barrister in 1996.
-After a year working as a Crown Prosecutor he completed a PGCE at Anglia Ruskin University and began teaching.
-He has taught in 5 state schools in 3 local authorities.
-At Chelmsford County High he was Deputy Headteacher when the school was graded Outstanding by Ofsted and gained the highest GCSE results in England in the January league tables.
-He is in his 7th year as Headteacher at Frances Bardsley Academy, a Good school with Outstanding features.
-Julian holds a 1st Class honours degree in English, a Masters in Educational Leadership and the NPQH.
-He is a Committee Member of the Association of State Girls Schools, has chaired the cross phase Havering Education Strategic Partnership and writes for the National Education Trust.
+Julian studied law at Exeter University and qualified as a barrister in 1996.
+After a year working as a Crown Prosecutor, he completed a Post-Graduate Certificate in Education (PGCE) at Anglia Ruskin University and he has taught in five state-funded schools across three local authorities; Essex, Hertfordshire and Havering.
+At Chelmsford County High in Essex he was Deputy Headteacher when the school was judged by Ofsted to be ‘outstanding’ and gained the highest GCSE results in England in the January performance tables.
+He is in his seventh year as Headteacher at Frances Bardsley Academy for Girls, judged by Ofsted in January 2016 to be ‘good’.
+Julian holds a First Class honours degree in English, a Master’s degree in Educational Leadership and the National Professional Qualification in Headship (NPQH).
+He is a committee member of the Association of State Girls’ Schools, has chaired the cross-phase Havering Education Strategic Partnership and writes for the National Education Trust.

-Michael holds a Post Graduate Diploma in Management Studies from London Guildhall University and Practitioner accreditation in Managing Successful Programmes.
-Michael was a manager in the Met Police for 31 years until retirement in 2011.
-The post included managing teams in specialist areas such as analysing accident claims and injury liabilities to assess accuracy of data on criminal records and arrest and conviction reports.
-Michael was a Business Manager for the police in the Borough of Tower Hamlets involving, among other things, budget control, recruitment, promotion, discipline and oversight of the local estate and Michael has experience of chairing various HR related boards.
+Michael holds a Post-Graduate Diploma in Management Studies (DMS) from London Guildhall University and has practitioner accreditation in Managing Successful Programmes.
+Michael was a manager in the Metropolitan Police for 31 years, until retiring in 2011.
+The post included managing teams in specialist areas such as analysing accident claims and injury liabilities to assess the accuracy of data on criminal records and arrest and conviction reports.
+Michael was a Business Manager for the police in the Borough of Tower Hamlets involving, among other things, budget control, recruitment, promotion, discipline and oversight of the local estate and Michael has experience of chairing various HR-related boards.

-At a more senior level, he was a Programme Manager on corporate change programmes such as Met Police Modernisation, balancing the demands of local community expectations for safer neighbourhood teams against the more specialist requirements such as anti-terrorism, sexual offences and fraud.
-Michael became Director of Business Strategy setting out annual and longer term strategic business plans in conjunction with the Senior Leadership Team at the Met, the Metropolitan Police Authority and latterly the Mayor's Office.
+At a more senior level, he was a Programme Manager on corporate change programmes such as Metropolitan Police Modernisation, balancing the demands of local community expectations for safer neighbourhood teams against more specialist requirements, such as anti-terrorism, sexual offences and fraud.
+Michael became Director of Business Strategy, setting out annual and longer-term strategic business plans in conjunction with the Senior Leadership Team, the Metropolitan Police Authority and, latterly, the London Mayor's Office.

-Since he retired from the Met in 2011, Michael has joined the Parent Staff Association at Frances Bardsley and chaired this group until he became a Parent Governor in 2014.
-As a Governor he has recently been elected Chair of the Monitoring and Evaluation Committee and is also the link Governor for attendance.
+Since he retired, Michael has joined the Parent Staff Association at Frances Bardsley Academy for Girls in Havering and chaired this group until he became a Parent Governor in 2014.
+As a governor, he has recently been elected Chair of the Monitoring and Evaluation Committee and is also the link Governor for attendance.

-After reading law at University and winning a scholarship to the Bar, Sophia was called to the Bar in 2001.
-Sophia has developed a successful career as a commercial lawyer, both in-house and in private practice working with US multinational utility companies and also acted for the London Organising Committee of the Olympic and Paralympic Games Ltd on the procurement of telecommunications and technology infrastructure for the 2012 Olympics.
+After reading law at University and winning a scholarship to the Bar, Sophia was ‘called’ to the Bar in 2001.
+She has developed a successful career as a commercial lawyer, both in-house and in private practice working with United States multi-national utility companies.
+She acted for the London Organising Committee of the Olympic and Paralympic Games Limited on the procurement of telecommunications and technology infrastructure for the 2012 Olympics.

-Sophia is qualified as a solicitor and also holds an International Practice Diploma in Intellectual Property Law.
-Sophia is Vice President and Head of Legal at Colt, a multinational technology company headquartered in London.
+Sophia is a qualified solicitor and holds an International Practice Diploma in Intellectual Property Law.
+She is Vice-President and Head of Legal at Colt, a multi-national technology company.

-Toni is a management consultant and currently a Doctoral Researcher and Associate Fellow of Higher Education Academy (UK) at Manchester Metropolitan University.
-As former International Director of one of the UK’s largest NGOs, she has specialist experience in social development policy reviews, national programme management (including child care/ safeguarding protocols and young people’s participation).
-Much of this work entailed working linkages across the private, public and third sectors.
-Having worked as an Independent Consultant, her background spans: high level missions with ministries, corporate through to small enterprises, local government and town partnerships.
+Toni is a management consultant and a Doctoral Researcher and Associate Fellow of Higher Education Academy (UK) at Manchester Metropolitan University.
+As the former International Director of one of the UK’s largest non-government organisations (NGOs), she has specialist experience in social development policy reviews, national programme management, including child-care and safeguarding protocols, and young people’s participation.
+Her background spans: high-level missions with ministries; corporate through to small enterprises; local government; and town partnerships.
 These initiatives often helped to support local governance and business enterprise for social transformation.

-Toni is a recipient of a Government of Canada Presidential Star Award (CIDA, 2005).
-As a former Consultant Coordinator to the Canada Fund for Local Initiatives (Eastern Caribbean), Toni has worked extensively with international Donors (including: DfID, UNDP, UNICEF, the OAS and the Inter-American Development Bank).
-Her most recent work on youth enterprise and non-formal learning in the UK was included in an EU funded (SALTO) publication (2014).
-Toni is very accustomed to cross-cultural settings and maintains an active research interest in relational
+Toni is a recipient of a Government of Canada Presidential Star Award (Canadian International Development Agency, 2005).
+As a former Consultant Coordinator to the Canada Fund for Local Initiatives (Eastern Caribbean), Toni has worked extensively with international donors, including the Department for International Development, the United Nations Development Programme, the United Nations Children’s Fund, the Organisation of American States and the Inter-American Development Bank.
+Her most recent work on youth enterprise and non-formal learning in the UK was included in a European Union-funded (Support, Advanced Learning and Training Opportunities) publication (2014).
+Toni is accustomed to cross-cultural settings and maintains an active research interest in relational

 business models and youth enterprise.

-After working in banking for 5 years, David returned to full time education where he completed a BA(Hons) in Business Studies.
-Following this, he undertook a PGCE and began teaching in primary education.
-David has taught in 6 state schools in two authorities.
-Whilst working as Deputy Headteacher at Great Berry Primary in Essex, the school was graded Outstanding for the first time and is widely recognised as a lead primary in Basildon.
-The school also successfully converted to an academy during this time.
+After working in banking for five years, David returned to full time education where he completed a BA(Hons) in Business Studies and a PGCE.
+He has taught in six state-funded primary schools across two local authorities.
+Whilst working as Deputy Headteacher at Great Berry Primary in Essex, the school was judged by Ofsted to be ‘outstanding’ for the first time and is widely recognised as a lead primary in Basildon.
+The school also successfully converted to an academy during David’s time there.

-Upon completion of the NPQH, David was awarded his first headship at Benhurst Primary.
-Within his first year of headship, David successfully led the school from Requires Improvement to Good.
-Three years on, the school is now firmly working towards Outstanding.
-In 2014, Benhurst’s excellent work was recognised and the school expanded from 1½ FE to 2FE.
-Benhurst Primary is now widely known for its forward-thinking ethos and has worked extensively with many local, national and international schools and businesses in its constant drive for excellence.
-David also held the position of Executive Headteacher for another local school during a period of prolonged absence of the substantive Headteacher.
+Upon completion of the NPQH, David secured his first headship at Benhurst Primary in Havering.
+Within his first year of headship, David successfully led the school from requiring improvement to being judged to be ‘good’ by Ofsted.
+Three years on, the school is now firmly working towards a judgement of ‘outstanding’.
+Benhurst Primary is now widely known for its forward-thinking ethos and it has worked extensively with many local, national and international schools and businesses in its constant drive for excellence.
+David also held the position of Executive Headteacher for another local school in Havering during a period of prolonged absence of the substantive Headteacher.